kedacore/keda-docs/content/docs/2.4/scalers/azure-service-bus.md

 - `subscriptionName` - Name of the Azure Service Bus queue to scale on. (optional, required when `topicName` is specified)
 - `namespace` - Name of the Azure Service Bus namespace that contains your queue or topic. (optional, required when pod identity is used)
 - `connectionFromEnv` - Name of the environment variable your deployment uses to get the connection string of the Azure Service Bus namespace. (optional, can use TriggerAuthentication as well)
+- `cloud` - Name of the cloud environment that the service bus belongs to.
+Must be a known Azure cloud environment, or `Private` for Azure Stack Hub or Air Gapped clouds. (valid values: `AzurePublicCloud`, `AzureUSGovernmentCloud`, `AzureChinaCloud`, `AzureGermanCloud`, `Private`; default: `AzurePublicCloud`)

+When `cloud` is set to `Private`, the `endpointSuffix` parameter is required.
+Otherwise, it is automatically generated based on the cloud environment. `endpointSuffix` represents the service bus endpoint suffix of the cloud environment that the service bus belongs to, e.g. `servicebus.usgovcloudapi.net` for `AzureUSGovernmentCloud`.

 > 💡 **NOTE:** Service Bus Shared Access Policy needs to be of type `Manage`.
 Manage access is required for KEDA to be able to get metrics from Service Bus.